 Fixative: Fixative, in an aerosol can, is used to "fix" pastel and charcoal drawings when finished, to keep them from smearing when touched, or flaking off.
 There is also 'workable' fixative, which also comes in a can, and is used to spray on a pastel when it already has layers of pigment, and you want to re-touch it.
 My experience with fixative is that it has only limited success in preventing smearing, flaking, etc., and if anything (hand, paper) is rubbed against or touches the pastel, fixative will not completely prevent smearing, etc. Pastel and charcoal drawings must be handled very carefully for this reason, and not filed away sandwiched against another surface.
 The best way to protect your finished pastels is to have them professionally framed under acid-free matboard and glass.
 The 1/8" thick matboard prevents the glass from touching the pastel.
 Fixative fumes are hazardous, so you need to spray, following the directions on the can, in a well ventilated area or out-of-doors.
 You need to keep the can moving while spraying, because if you linger in an area, the fixative can produce spots of liquid which can mar your image.

-Pastel was first used in 15th century Italy, but came to its most popular point in the 18th century in Europe.
+Pastel was first used in 15th century Italy (da Vinci), but came to its most popular point in the 18th century in Europe.
 It was used at this time by artists such as Rosalba Carriera, especially for portraits, where the pastel image was softly blended with the use of stumps.
-(Click on above link to see an example of this rarefied type of image.)

-Degas and Mary Cassatt (click on the images for a larger view) were friends; Cassatt also made many images in pastel, many of mothers and children.
+Degas and Mary Cassatt were friends; Cassatt also made many images in pastel, many of mothers and children.
 Her manner was similar to Degas', and her earlier pastels in particular were composed of bold strokes of color, very loosely done, which gives them a wonderful expressiveness.

-Odilon Redon, in the later 19th century, made pastels as well as oil paintings, in the Symbolist manner.
+Odilon Redon, in the later 19th and early 20th centuries, made pastels as well as oil paintings, in the Symbolist manner.
 His dream-like flowers and scenes carry the pastel medium in an original direction, closer to a more contemporary expression.
 Georges Rouault, also, at the turn of the 20th century, made unusual, modern images in the medium.
-(Degas' and Redon's images are also at this link, the Hermitage Museum in Russia.)
 Another modern artist who used pastel in a new way was Picasso.
-(Click on the Art Images box, then on Picasso in the lower part of the screen.)
 An even more contemporary use of pastel is seen in the work of Willem de Kooning, an Abstract Expressionist, as a study for his Woman I oil painting.
 De Kooning's pastel is an example of the modern (1950's) gestural image, which is more expressionistic than objective.
-See artist Samuel Massey's sensitive pastel portraits.

 If doing a landscape outside, pastels are a great way to work more quickly, and capture the 'moment.'
 You can also sketch in the larger forms or masses first lightly, like the horizon line, the plowed furrows, edge of the line of trees, and other main divisions in front of you.
 Try to work on the whole at once, like doing all the blue, or cooler shadow, areas in front of you, like parts of the sky, the shadows in the trees and on the grass, etc. Then you can put a green or yellow, or earth color like yellow ochre, over the blue, and in its own areas, etc., while you are building up the image.
 To do grass, for instance, you don't have to use just green; using different kinds of blues and yellows is a more interesting way to depict grass.
 In fact, few objects are only one color.
 Start observing while you are not painting - when you're stuck at a red light, or sitting outside; look at the sky, the grass, the shadows at different times of day, to see what color everything is, and how colors affect one another.
 You will soon notice that sometimes things appear as an unlikely color, because of shadows or reflected color.
 For instance, purple and yellow are complementary colors (opposite each other on the color wheel).
 Because of this, when placed next to one another, they will intensify each other.
 A specific result of this would be: in a field of yellow wheat, the shadows will appear more violet in color, though they might be officially brown.
 If you single out an area such as this, and pinpoint what color it actually appears to be (not what you KNOW it should be), your colors will start to come alive.
 Using the violet next to the yellowish wheat in a painting, because those two colors intensify each other, will make this field jump out at the viewer - like a Van Gogh painting of unadulterated sunlight.
 Or, you can start with a middle tone (between white and black values) first, then add highlights, then shadow areas.
 Or you can work with color, rather than tone; and the color doesn't have to imitate what is in front of you.
 Or you can work completely from your imagination or memory, like Redon or de Kooning.